Best Value for Money

 Next, we asked a question about transaction fees on the free account.
 The result wasn’t so instantaneous this time, but the answer was correct and helpful.

-If there’s anything we’ve missed, or you’d like to share your own experience of using Square Online Store, please pop a comment below – we’d love to hear from you.
+If there’s anything we’ve missed, or you’d like to share your own experience of using Square Online, please pop a comment below – we’d love to hear from you.